dandisy/adaptive-software-engineering/Adaptive Software Engineering.md

 Once the microservices team is identified and handed over the specification to implement, it is up to the team to come up with their own tools, processes, and technologies to deliver the expected results.
 Even though microservices teams can define their own service delivery lifecycles, standards, and best practices, those need to be aligned with the overall business goals and objectives.
 The idea of governance in the context of microservices is not to hinder the innovation by putting a centralized management structure, rather introduce proper order via a distributed governance layer with a centralized control plane.

 > SLA, SLO & SLI

-> Software load balancers are known to implement a combination of algorithms such as Weighted Scheduling Algorithm, round robin scheduling, least connection first scheduling.

-> Centralized Session Store

 <div class="page"/>